 Objectives of the service

 The Company believes less is more when it comes to weather measurements.
 Rather than to try to fight forces of nature, the ultralight StreamSonde, here attached to a drone, can be launched into the atmosphere to record the atmospheric flows and other weather parameters in great detail while it floats around with the natural winds.
-Its position is accurately known all the time due to a proprietary GNSS solution.
+Its position is accurately known all the time due to a proprietary GNSS solution and IMU sensors.
 Both government agencies and private companies are showing great interest in the technology operating according to the new paradigm.

 Users and their needs